-Idioms and expressions are important parts of any literary or dialectic culture.
-There are many English idioms and expressions about friendship and relationships that have an important place in modern culture.
+Idioms about Friendship!!!
 Here are some idioms about friendship that are used every day and some friendship idioms examples.

 English Idioms about Friendship